 Since 2020, Red Cedar Friends has envisioned several ways of keeping Friends connected as a beloved community.
 We now offer worship in-person at 9:00 a.m. and a hybrid in-person and Zoom worship at 10:30 a.m. on First Day.
 Children’s programming meets during the 10:30 a.m. worship.
 Meeting for Worship with attention to Business meets at 12:15 on the second First Day of each month, except Seventh month (July) in a hybrid format, both in person and by Zoom.

 For RCF Facebook users, we have the Social Hall, where we post announcements and share personal news or reflections.
-If you are seeking resources—whether Quaker or secular—we have a special COVID-19 Resources page on this website.
 We continue to send announcements directly to RCF Friends’ email accounts.

 For more information, please write us through our Contact page.